This documentation is out of date!

 Using the Docker image

+The latest tag is built using the latest release.
 The main tag is built from the main branch, and each commit on the main branch is also tagged with a stable sha-<commit sha> tag.

 The image can also be built from the source: